windingwind/zotero-better-notes/README.md

 > 💡 Note: Synchronisation takes place once the editor is closed and after the period of time you set in the `Auto-sync period` preference.

+> 💡 Using extended Markdown (Obsidian wiki links `[[...]]`, callouts, embeds, …)?
+See [Markdown Flavor Compatibility](docs/markdown-flavor-compatibility.md) to learn which syntaxes survive sync and how to keep the rest.

 ### Note Export

 BN offers various options to export your notes, giving you the flexibility to choose the format that suits your needs.